VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 - Command type indicates a single command will be executed on selection.
 - Commands type indicates multiple commands will be executed on selection.
 - Bindings type indicates another the sub-menu base on the supplied bindings will be display on selection.
-- Transient type is similar to bindings type expect the menu will not disappear on selection.
+- Transient type is similar to bindings type except the menu will not disappear on selection.
-The transient type is being deprecated in favor of a separate command `which.showTransient`.
+The transient type is being deprecated in favor of the separate command `whichkey.showTransient`.
 All current definitions of transient type are converted internally at the moment.
 - Conditional type is an experimental feature which provides conditional binding behavior.
 See [Extra](extra/#conditional-bindings-experimental)